ddlindeque/solitaire/README.md

 * We get a vectorisation for the board based on making progress, i.e.: all *isomophic* boards are embedded the same, only *morphisms* leading to new *non-isomophic* boards are considered as new embeddings.
 * Here we just want to be able to rate the board current state, and give an estimate of how probable it will be to solve the board from here.
+* We rate the board based on the ratings of all moves that will lead to non-isomophic states.
+We can experiment, but I think we just add the numbers together.
+For instance, the number of moves I can make to win, when I'm in a winning state, is zero.
+The number of winning moves I can make from a state one move away from the winning state, is zero + the number of moves leading to the winning state.
+We can use this to train the network to estimate the number of moves each state will require/offer to win.
+The more states offered, the more likely it can win the game. **We need to consider how it can deal with states less likely according to this, but more likely to win.**

 ### Select a move